gitplus-apps/payfluid/README.md

     // The $payReference is from the $paymentLink object you created earlier.
     // The $session is from either the $paymentLink or $credentials objects you created earlier.
     $paymentStatus = $payfluid->getPaymentStatus($payReference, $session);

+    // If statusCode = '0' then the payment was successful.
+Any other value
+    // means the transaction failed.
+The statusString field will explain what
+    // the code means.
+    if ($paymentStatus->statusCode === "0") {
+        echo "Payment successful";

+        // You can convert the payment status to a JSON string and perhaps store it for future reference
+        $statusAsJson = $paymentStatus->toJson();

+        // You can also retrieve it as an array if you want;
+        $statusAsArray = $paymentStatus->toArray();
+    } else {
+        echo "Payment failed: " . $paymentStatus->statusString;
+    }
 } catch (\Throwable $e) {
     // Handle error
     echo "Getting payment status failed: " . $e->getMessage();